thompson-ad/graphbook/NOTES.md

 We will look at how to use pagination with the posts feed.

 Introducing the infinite scroller in react is a great way to allow user to load more when they get to the bottom of your page.

+## Reusable React Components

+### React Patterns

+#### Controlled Components

+A component is uncontrolled whenever the value is not set by a property through React, but only saved and taken from the real browser DOM.
+The value of an input is then retrieved from a reference to the DOM Node and is not managed and taken from Reacts component state.